Ullevaal Stadion: NFF and Lyn dispute

 In November, Lyn stated that they wanted to purchase the shares in Ullevaal from NFF, who stated that they were now worth NOK 10 million.
 NFF also raised questions if it was actually Lyn or the newly created limited company who were actually going to buy the shares.
 NFF stated that they were opposed to anyone but the federation and clubs owning the national stadium and that they were opposed to private investors.
 The federation hoped to use the high incomes generated from the recent success of the national team, including from participation in the 1994 FIFA World Cup, to allow the stadium company to charge high rent for the international matches and Cup Finals, thus quickly eliminating the stadium's debt.
 NFF felt it was unfair that they were in practice subsidizing Lyn by not having similar rent increases for the club, and that this should be reflected in the share value.
 In March 1994, Lyn sued NFF for the right to purchase the shares for NOK 4.4 million plus interest.

 In May, it was stated that the matter would not be handled in the courts, but instead by the Football Association's Tribunal, with the possibility to appeal to the Norwegian Confederation of Sports' Tribunal.
-This was because FIFA's regulations forbade a club form suing their own federation.
+This was because FIFA's regulations forbade a club from suing their own federation.
 In January 1995, the tribunal decided that Lyn had the right to purchase the shares for NOK 4.4 million plus interest.
 By February, it became clear that Lyn did not have sufficient liquidity to purchase the shares.
 In December 1995, three months before the purchase option became invalid, the club bought back the shares.
 In 2001, it became clear that Lyn had given false information about the deal, and that the club had signed an agreement with Lyn Fotball AS which was later criticized by club members as a "raid" by the investors to secure the main asset in Lyn.
 The loan had a high interest rate and had clauses that made a refinancing expensive, it gave the investors a right of pre-emption for the shares, the right for the investors to terminate the load on short notice, and the right for the investors to take over the shares should the club not be able to manage the debt.